rdumont/rdumont.github.io/content/page/resume.md

     linkedin: rlsdumont
     location: São Paulo, Brazil
   summary: |
-    Senior Software Engineer with strong focus on development processes, best practices and automated tests.
+    Senior Software Engineer with a strong focus on development processes, best practices, and automated tests.

-    My job is to multiply impact of software engineering through code and mentoring.
+    My job is to multiply the impact of software engineering through code and mentoring.
   jobHistory:
     - company: Escale
       title: Principal Software Engineer